tiktok-privacy-innovation/.github/profile/README.md

 ## Welcome to Privacy Innovation 👋

-TikTok's Privacy Innovation is an open-source initiative dedicated to advancing data privacy through cutting-edge technological advancements and empowering privacy with advanced tech.
+TikTok's [Privacy Innovation](https://privacyinnovation.io/) is an open-source initiative dedicated to advancing data privacy through cutting-edge technological advancements and empowering privacy with advanced tech.

+Visit our website at [privacyinnovation.io](https://privacyinnovation.io/) to learn more.

 ### 🍿 An interconnected community